javiguerra777/fullstack-blog-app/README.md

 # Fullstack Blog Application
 <a name="top"></a>
-This is a fullstack applcition made for a blog.
+This is a fullstack application made for a blog.
 The client side application was built with React, Typescript, Redux Tool Kit, and Socket-io.client.
 The server side application was built with Node.js, Express, and used MongoDB/Mongoose as the choice of database.

 # Table of contents